 LAUNCH OF LA RUSSA ERA

-McGee was the first batter in the first regular-season game managed by Tony La Russa with the Cardinals.
+McGee was the first batter in the first regular-season game Tony La Russa managed with the Cardinals.

 Batting leadoff against Bobby Jones, McGee grounded out to shortstop in the first inning of the season opener against the Mets on a rainy, cold April 1, 1996, at New York.

-McGee, playing right field, went 2-for-5 with 3 RBI and 2 runs scored.
+McGee, playing right field, went 2-for-5 with three RBI and two runs scored.
 In the fourth, he smacked a three-run homer off Jones, giving St. Louis a 6-0 lead before the Mets rallied for a 7-6 victory.

 McGee, who made the first out of the game, also made the last out of the game, grounding out to shortstop Rey Ordonez, who made a diving stop of a ball up the middle.
 Boxscore